umee-network/docs/docs/users/using-the-web-app/transferring-tokens.md

 > If you have assets on Ethereum like [the ERC-20 UMEE token](/overview/umee-token/token-format) you can use [Umee's Gravity Bridge](/overview/umee-gravity-bridge) to transfer them to the Umee blockchain.

-#### 1) Select the asset which you'd like to transfer to or from Ethereum and select "Transfer"
+#### 1) Select the Ethereum asset which you'd like to transfer to or from Umee and select "Transfer"

 #### 2) Select the appropriate chains you'd like to transfer assets to/from.